CoderDojoSaskatoon/getting-started/README.md

 `ls` (list) - this command will list everything (folders and filers) in your current directory.

+`mkdir` (make directory) - this command will make a new folder with the name you give it ex. `mkdir new-folder` will create an empty folder called "new-folder".
+It's nice to create a project folder on your root directory where you can save your projects.

 ## Using `git`
 Git is a special program that helps you save changes you make to your code and share them easily with others.